mrryanjohnston/CLIPSockets/README.md

 #### `(connect ?socketfd ?ipOrDir <?port>)`

 Connects a socket to a given IP/PORT or directory (in case of unix sockets).
-Returns an integer representing the client's file descriptor or FALSE if it fails.
+Returns the logical name of the connection that can be read/written, or FALSE if it fails.

 #### `(close-connection ?socketfdOrLogicalName)`